 A committee of IOA and ADCC members will review all proposals.
 Funding depends on scientific merit, and the likelihood that the pilots will lead to independent funding to continue the research beyond the pilot studies.
+Study design and a data analysis plan, as well as the rational for both, is essential to include in addition to sample size and power calculations.

 Priority will be given to: